Frequently Asked Questions

 You can pay by credit or debit card or you may issue an electronic check from your bank account (checking or savings).
-Please check your biller’s website for the credit and debit cards that are eligible.
+Please check our website for eligible credit and debit cards.

 How will I know that my payment has been accepted?

 After you submit your payment, you will see a payment confirmation screen.
 It will contain your payment confirmation message.
 It will show an approved number for credit cards or a processed number for electronic check.
 You will also receive a confirmation email after your transaction is submitted.
 The email will include your account number, invoice number, amount paid, and confirmation message.
 If your electronic check does not pass through the bank, you will receive an email informing you of the rejected payment.
-You may need to call your biller in order to pay again.
+You may need to contact our office to pay again.